 The next giant leap in protecting Purdue: COVID-19 vaccines

-Safe and effective COVID-19 vaccines are now available in the United States.
+Safe and effective COVID-19 vaccines are available.
 All Boilermakers, especially the most vulnerable, are strongly encouraged to receive the vaccine as part of their continued commitment to protect themselves, protect others and protect Purdue.

 Submit proof of vaccination against COVID-19